Avoiding ‘crater maintenance’ and the ‘doom loop’

 His reply was in jest, but it underscores the fact that “cheap” maintenance usually is not cost-effective at all.

-Even after numerous catastrophic recip failures, some operators still use inadequate Machinery Protection Systems (MPS).
+Even after numerous catastrophic recip failures, some operators still use inadequate machinery protection systems (MPS).
 A review into the history of applicable standards offers some insights.

 From the first publication of the API670 in 1976 (“Non-contacting Vibration and Axial Position Monitoring System”- dedicated to proximity sensor-based machinery monitoring) until its currently valid 4th edition “Machinery Protection Systems,” the API670, largely focused on the technical requirements of centrifugal equipment (gas and steam turbines, centrifugal and axial compressors).

 Besides other important factors, API670 requires monitoring of dynamically changing parameters, such as axial and radial shaft displacement, speed, surge along with bearing, and casing vibration.
 But none of these (except vibration) deliver effective and reliable machinery protection on a reciprocating compressor.
+This can only be achieved by compressor vibration monitoring.

 Until 2007-08, when the API670 5th edition task force was formed, reciprocating compressors have not been in focus within API670.
 This latest edition, which is expected to be released this year, hopefully will offer valuable information and guidance on how to effectively protect reciprocating compressors.